-- If you’re a teacher whose methods of teaching are more on the visual side, then you need to print pictures and illustrations.
-Buying an inkjet printer is recommended.
-Since you will be using the printer in the classroom, go for the color laser printer.
+- If you’re a teacher whose methods of teaching are more on the visual side, you need an inkjet printer for the best colors in your pictures and illustrations.
+For higher printing volume without the need for color depth, go for the color laser printer.

 What is your printing budget?

 - How often will you be printing?
-It all depends on how much you print because that will determine how often you will be refilling ink, and how often you’ll be replacing cartridges.
+It all depends on how much you print because that will determine how often you will be refilling ink (for inkjets) and how often you’ll be replacing cartridges (for lasers).
 Cartridges are a crucial part of the printer, and honestly the most expensive one.
 So, opt to buy a printer that has a longer cartridge life.

 How many users will be using the printer?

-A positive outcome in the classroom is a top priority for teachers.
-Since creativity is essential to add vitality to learning activities, color is one way to keep students interested in their work.
-Simply incorporating color into lesson materials or anything else that learners see in the classroom not only brings harmony but makes learning fun and lively.
+The outcome in the classroom is every teacher’s priority.
+Since creativity is essential to add vitality to learning activities, a color printer is one way to keep your students interested in their work.

-Some positive ways a teacher can use color in their classwork include:
+Here are lively ways a teacher can use color in classwork:

-- Color-coding is great in organizing things inside the classroom.
+- A color-coding system helps organize things inside the classroom.

-- Printing projects with photos, charts, graphs, and diagrams with color provides vitality
+- Printing photos, charts, graphs, and diagrams with color provides vitality

-- Design posters and other learning graphics in color also encourage interaction.
+- Posters and other graphics that show colors also encourage interaction.

 - Using colored paper for school activities instead of the traditional black and white adds fun.